edgeengineer/cbor/README.md

 - **Use iterators** (`arrayIterator()`, `mapIterator()`) for large collections to avoid loading everything into memory
 - **Keep original data alive** when using slices, as they reference the original data
 - **Use `stringValue`** convenience property for direct String conversion without intermediate allocations

+## Platform Compatibility

+This CBOR library is designed to work across all Swift-supported platforms:

+- **Apple platforms** (macOS, iOS, tvOS, watchOS, visionOS): Full feature support including ISO8601 date formatting
+- **Linux**: Full feature support except ISO8601 date formatting (dates are still supported through other formats)
+- **Windows**: Full feature support except ISO8601 date formatting (dates are still supported through other formats)
+- **Android**: Cross-platform compatibility maintained

+### Date Handling Notes

+The library provides automatic date encoding/decoding support through the `Codable` interface:
+- On **Apple platforms**: Dates are automatically formatted using `ISO8601DateFormatter` when encoded as text strings
+- On **Linux/Windows**: Date text string formatting is not available, but dates can still be encoded/decoded using other CBOR representations (tagged values, numeric timestamps, etc.)

+This ensures your code remains fully functional across all platforms while taking advantage of platform-specific optimizations where available.

 ## License